boehmi1988/easy-getgrass-farming-bot/README.md

     ];
     ```

-4. the rest of the configuration can stay untouched
+4. The rest of the configuration can remain unchanged unless you need specific adjustments.

 ### ▶️ Running the script